 GenProg is largely CPU-bound.
 An average repair run took 356.5 seconds.
-Figure 8 shows the proportion of time taken by each important component.
+Fig. 8 shows the proportion of time taken by each important component.
 Executing the test cases for the fitness function takes much of this time: on average, positive test cases take $29.76\% \pm 24.0$ and negative test cases $32.99\% \pm 23.17$ of the time.
 In total, fitness evaluations comprise $62.75\% \pm 30.37$ of total repair time.
-Many test cases include timeouts (e.g., negative test cases that specify an infinite-loop error); others involve explicit internal delays (e.g., ad hoc instructions to wait two seconds for the web server to get "up and running" before requests are sent; the open1dap test suite makes extensive use of this type of delay), contributing to their runtime.
+Many test cases include time outs (e.g., negative test cases that specify an infinite-loop error); others involve explicit internal delays (e.g., ad hoc instructions to wait 2 seconds for the web server to get "up and running" before requests are sent; the openIdap test suite makes extensive use of this type of delay), contributing to their runtime.
 Compilation of variants averaged $27.13\% \pm 22.55$ of repair time.
 Our initial implementation makes no attempt at incremental compilation.
-The high standard deviations arise from the widely varying test suite execution times (e.g., from 0.2 seconds for zune to 62.7 seconds for openIdap).
+The high standard deviations arise from the widely varying test suite execution times (e.g., from 0.2 seconds for zune to 62.7 seconds for open1dap).

-Figure 9 plots weighted path length against search time, measured as the average number of fitness evaluations until the first repair, on a log-log scale.
-The straight line suggests a relationship following a power law of the form $y = ax^b$ where b is the best-fit slope and b = 1 indicates a linear
+Fig. 9 plots weighted path length against search time, measured as the average number of fitness evaluations until the first repair, on a log-log scale.
+The straight line suggests